steasdal/resume-responsive/README.md

 -----

 Way, way back in the day, I used to throw together a resume in Microsoft Word just like most folks.
 If I were feeling particularly sassy, I might even save it off as a PDF before sending it out.
-One day, when it came time to update the ol' piece of parchment, I figured that it was probably time to come up with a better way.
+One day, when it came time to update the ol' curriculum vitae, I figured that it was probably time to come up with a better way.
 These modern times call for modern solutions, right?
 Perhaps I could come up with something that puts to use a few of the skills that I've acquired over the years.
 Let's see what we've got here.